Framed bordism and Lagrangian embeddings of exotic spheres: Local injectivity of the gluing map

-where $\aut(D^2,-1)$ is spanned by the vector fields $\partial_{p}$ and $\partial_{s}$, whose image in the right hand side is obtained by applying the differential of $v$.
-Note that $\partial_{p}$ extends to a vector field on $S^{2} = \bC \cup \{ \infty \}$ with a unique zero at $-1$, which must therefore be degenerate. \begin{lem} The vector field $\partial_{p}$ vanishes to first order at $-1$.
-In particular, its pointwise norm along the strip-like end $\xi_{-1}$ is bounded by $\rO(e^{-s})$. \noproof \end{lem} We now identify the vector field in the image of $\predGext$ which is close to the kernel of the projection map to $\cP(L;0)$: \begin{lem} There an exponential decay bound
+We are ready to give the proof of the two Lemmas stated at the beginning of the section: \begin{proof}[Proof of Lemma \ref{lem:pre-gluing_parabolic_close_to_rotation}] Note that $\partial_{p}$ extends to a vector field on $S^{2} = \bC \cup \{ \infty \}$ with a unique zero at $-1$, so that the vector field $\partial_{p}$ vanishes to first order at $-1$.
+In particular, its pointwise norm along the strip-like end $\xi_{-1}$ is bounded by $\rO(e^{-s})$.

-\end{lem} \begin{proof} We start by remarking that, given a sequence of points in $D^2$ converging to $-1$, the corresponding sequence of $1$-periodic holomorphic vector fields which vanish at these points converges in the complement of any compact subset of $D^2 - \{ -1 \}$, after rescaling and reparametrisation, to the vector field $\partial_{p}$.
+Moreover, given a sequence of points in $D^2$ converging to $-1$, the corresponding sequence of $1$-periodic holomorphic vector fields which vanish at these points converges in the complement of any compact subset of $D^2 - \{ -1 \}$, after rescaling and reparametrisation, to the vector field $\partial_{p}$.
 The relevant estimate is

 where $\iota^{\cS,S}_{S}$ is the inclusion map of $D^{2} - \xi_{-1} \I{-\infty}{-S}$ into $\Sigma_S$.
 The proof is an elementary computation left to the reader.

 From the proof of Lemma \eqref{lem:norm_rotation_vector_field}, we know that the contribution to the $| \_|_{p,S}$-norm of the parallel transport of the value of $ dw^{\flat}_{S}\left( \partial_{\theta}\right) $ at the image of the origin under $\xi_{S,\neck}$ is bounded by $\rO(e^{-2(1+\mu-\delta)S} ) $.
 Moreover, in $\xi_{S,\neck} \I{-S}{0}$ both vector fields are respectively bounded pointwise by $ e^{-(1+\mu)(|s|-2S)}$, so the contribution of $\xi_{S,\neck} \I{-S}{0}$ to \eqref{eq:decay_difference_rotation_parabolic} is bounded by $ \rO( e^{-(1+\mu - \delta)S} ) $.